 - USDA has contacted handlers who have eligible producers to notify them of the opportunity to participate in the Program.

-- USDA will contact eligible handlers and cooperatives to notify them of the opportunity to participate in the program and will distribute payments to participating handlers within 60 days of entering into an agreement.
+- USDA will again make payments through agreements with independent handlers and cooperatives.
+USDA will distribute payments to participating handlers within 60 days of entering into an agreement.

 - Once payment is received, a handler will have 30 days to distribute monies to qualifying dairy farmers.
 Handlers will also be reimbursed for limited administrative and educational costs.